phpMussel/phpMussel/_docs/readme.en.md

 - "OLE Signatures" (ole_*).
 Checked against the contents of every non-whitelisted OLE object targeted for scanning.
 - "PDF Signatures" (pdf_*).
 Checked against the contents of every non-whitelisted PDF file targeted for scanning.
 - "Portable Executable Sectional Signatures" (pe_*).
 Checked against the MD5 hash and the size of each PE section of every non-whitelisted file targeted for scanning and matched to the PE format.
+- "Portable Executable Extended Signatures" (pex_*).
+Checked against the MD5 hash and the size of variables within every non-whitelisted file targeted for scanning and matched to the PE format.
 - "SWF Signatures" (swf_*).
 Checked against the contents of every non-whitelisted Shockwave file targeted for scanning.
 - "Whitelist Signatures" (whitelist_*).
 Checked against the MD5 hash of the contents and the filesize of every file targeted for scanning.
 Matched files will be immune to being matched by the type of signature mentioned in their whitelist entry.
 - "XML/XDP-Chunk Signatures" (xmlxdp_*).
 Checked against any XML/XDP chunks found within any non-whitelisted files targeted for scanning.